Next workshop set for July 15-18, 2015

 One teacher talks about her experience during the 2013 workshop.

-Students and advisers must choose their classes on the registration form and every effort is made to accommodate those choices.
+Students and advisers will choose classes on the registration form and every effort is made to accommodate those choices.
 There are several great options so you will not be disappointed.
 The 2014 workshop fee was $250, which included room and board for program, attendance at the sessions, and all materials.
 We expect to offer the workshop at a similar cost in 2015.
 Discounted rates are available for students and advisers who commute.
-There are no additional university fees for the optional one hour of credit, although students and advisers seeking credit must complete an Ohio University application form.
+There are no additional university fees for the optional one hour of credit, although students seeking credit must complete an additional application form.

 Preliminary Information for the 2015 Workshop: